TheNumbat/thenumbat.github.io/_posts/2018-07-25-Hot-Reloading-in-Exile.md

 }
 ```

+## String Literals

+String literals are subject to the same limitations as function pointers: since they are stored in static memory (.rodata), their addresses may change when the library is reloaded.
+This is relatively easy to work around by not storing pointers to string literals.
+Instead, either initialize/pass the literals every frame, or make heap-allocated copies for storage.

 ## Struct Layouts

 The last limitation of simple binary reloading is the most difficult to resolve: the conflict between old data and new code that expects a different format.
 Issues of this nature can be triggered whenever a reload changes the size of a structure&mdash;for example, a previously allocated array of those structures is now all out of alignment, leading to difficult-to-debug crashes.
 In exile, I've chosen to live with this limitation: reloading is, mostly, most of the time, primarily useful for tweaking existing code without the need to alter data structures.
 However, if an in-memory update is every truly needed, code to migrate the memory to a new format can just be dynamically patched in and run on reload.